AD4Noobs/site/content/installing_a_active_directory/prepare_windows_server/_index.md

 In this case since it is the first DC we can call it DC01.

 {{% notice note %}}
-In a production environment I had recommended to prefix this name with a company/domain abbreviation, such as `TFLJPP-DC01`.
+In a production environment I recommended to prefix this name with a company/domain abbreviation, such as `TFLJPP-DC01`.
 But for this small lab `DC01` is fine.
 {{% /notice %}}

 #### The how